 Section 27131(a) states that the board of supervisors in any county that invests surplus money may establish a treasury oversight committee.
-If established, the committee must consist of three to eleven members appointed from the following categories:
+If established, the committee must consist of three to eleven members, the exact number determined by the board of supervisors in consultation with the county treasurer.
+Members must be appointed from the following categories:

-- 1. County treasurer. - County auditor, controller, or finance director as the case may be. - 3.
-A representative appointed by the board of supervisors. - A representative selected by a majority of the school districts and community college districts.
+- 1. County treasurer. - County auditor, auditor-controller, or finance director as the case may be. - 3.
+A representative appointed by the board of supervisors. - 4.
+A representative selected by a majority of the presiding officers of the governing bodies of the school districts and community college districts in the county.

-- 5. County superintendent of schools or his/her designee. - A representative of special districts that are required or authorized to deposit funds in the county treasury. - 7.
-Up to five other members of the public.
+- 5. County superintendent of schools or his/her designee. - 6.
+A representative selected by a majority of the presiding officers of the legislative bodies of the special districts that are required or authorized to deposit funds in the county treasury.